 Bureau of Labor Statistics, U.S. Department of Labor, Occupational Outlook Handbook, Diagnostic Medical Sonographers and Cardiovascular Technologists and Technicians, Including Vascular Technologists,

 Our sonography program gives all our students a well-rounded foundation upon which they can build in order to become a highly skilled professional in this field.
 Starting with the basics such as Medical Terminology, Patient Care and Medical Ethics, the next step are subjects like Anatomy & Physiology, Cross-Sectional Anatomy, Microbiology and Pathology.
 It is our belief that these classes are imperative for our students learn, in order to progress to the Sonography classes.
 Ultrasound Physics is a requirement for all sonography students.
-At this time, our students can choose the path they wish to follow: Cardiovascular or DMS.
-Cardiovascular consists of the specialties Echocardiography and Vascular Technology.
-DMS is General (Abdomen & Small Parts) and Ob/Gyn.
+At this time, our students can choose the path they wish to follow: Cardiovascular (Echocardiography and Vascular Technology) or DMS (Abdomen & Small Parts and OB/GYN).